hllagami/SCRMS/phase2.md

       The application shall have a Lead Management section, where the company will be able to keep track of their monthly sales, by using the Customer Retention Strategy.
 - An automated feature which allows businesses to send personalized messages, emails, and offers to customers based on their behavior and preferences.

-      The application shall contain an Automated Communication feature, where the company will be able to send messages to their loyal and subscribed customers
+      The application shall contain an Automated Communication feature, where the company will be able to send messages to their loyal and subscribed customers.
 - A Registration and Sign-In function for guests. users, and staff.

+      The application shall have a Registration and Sign-In option, where users will be directed to their appropriate company/business.
 - Overall, it's important to ensure that the software is user-friendly and intuitive, so users can easily navigate and use all of its features.

 **System Requirements:**